TheGeekOnSkates/cheese/notes.md

 # TO-DO's before I REALLY release 1.0

-* Add a MOD (Modulus / remainder) instruction
+* Have SYS work like other instructions: don't run immediately; only run when RUN is called; then, put the end result (the return value of system()) on the stack.
 * Test, test, and test some more, just cuz :)
+* Update the manual
+	- Make sure to document which functions are not available except when RUNning
-* Update the manual (also, don't forget to explain why there is a piece of cheese on their terminal :D ).
+	- Also, don't forget to explain why there is a piece of cheese on their terminal :D